Ulauncher/Ulauncher/CONTRIBUTING.md

 ## Code contributions

 Thank you for you interest in contributing to Ulauncher!
-We much appreciate it.
+We very much appreciate it.

 Issues with the [contributor-friendly](https://github.com/Ulauncher/Ulauncher/labels/contributor-friendly) label are more straight forward to implement.
 Other issues may require in-depth knowledge of the Ulauncher architecture.
 Before you put the work in, you may want to ask about it in [Code Contributions](https://github.com/Ulauncher/Ulauncher/discussions/categories/code-contributions), to ensure that it's a feature or improvement we want.

-There are no more releases planned for Ulauncher v5 unless we discover critical bugs and fix these.
-All the active development is happening for Ulauncher [v6](https://github.com/Ulauncher/Ulauncher/milestone/7).
-So use the [v6 branch](https://github.com/Ulauncher/Ulauncher/tree/v6) as the base branch and target for new pull requests, and check that your contributions haven't already been fixed there.
+Although there are no releases for it yet as of writing this, all the active development is happening for Ulauncher [v6](https://github.com/Ulauncher/Ulauncher/milestone/7).
+So use the v6 (default) branch as the base branch and target for new pull requests, and check that your contributions haven't already been fixed there.

 ### Setup Development Environment